The Importance of Building a Professional Relationship with Your Professor

-Students interested in understanding a subject, theory, or study in greater depth should contact their professor.
+Students interested in understanding a subject, theory, or study in greater depth should contact their instructor.
 Whether after class, via email, or during a related discussion, students that ask questions showcase their effort, and dedication while becoming more familiar with the lesson and fueling their fire to learn.
-Students should look to teachers to analyze and utilize their background knowledge, research experience, and other applicable merits.
-And don’t think this special bond is one-sided.
-When a professor knows more about your interests and goals in life, they can tailor the information they give you or provide it from their own personal research.
-Opportunities lie in the place of conversation, friendship, and a genuine interest in the lives of those around us.
+Opportunities lie in the conversations, friendships, and a genuine interests we take in the lives of those around us.
+This concept is the same for students and faculty members.

-Professors often have the option to nominate their students for awards and academic societies.
-By building a professional relationship with a teacher, students are likely to be remembered when this opportunity arises, therefore, acquiring an invitation to prestigious academic clubs, societies and other opportunities.
-While this is a great byproduct and real possibility, professors often have a network of professionals that could be looking for someone to volunteer, intern, or apply for a job.
+The faculty often have the option to nominate their students for awards, leadership roles, and academic societies.
+By building a professional relationship with an instructor, students are likely to be remembered when opportunities arise, garnering invitations to academic clubs, societies and other opportunities.
+Additionally, faculty may have a network of peers that could be looking for students to volunteer, intern, or apply for a job.
 What better way to start your career than off the recommendation of someone who helped educate you on the way there?

-If you are not making an effort to bond with your teacher, you are more likely to be forgotten.
-Despite personal motivation and determination, a teacher that can barely remember your face is less likely to think of you when an opportunity arises.
-To be unforgettable, professors need to see more effort than scoring high on exams and turning in assignments alone.
-Make it a point to show them your personality and intellect.
-Do this by attending office hours, asking questions after class, seeking advice on how to go about classwork, engaging in additional discussion to class topics even after that week has passed.
-Unlike classmates, professors are more obligated to give you their time.
-While being respectful of their time, do take advantage to make a lasting impression on someone who can be in your corner someday.
+Despite having motivation and determination, an instructor that can barely remember your face is less likely to remember you when an opportunity arises.
+To be memorable, professors need to see more effort than scoring high on exams and turning in assignments alone.
+Make it a point to share your personality, dedication, and intellect.
+Do this by attending office hours, asking questions during and after class, seeking advice on assignments, engaging in additional discussion of class topics, and seeking out extra-curricular opportunities. .
+While being respectful of the faculty’s time, do strive to make a lasting impression on someone who can be in your corner someday.

 A Built-In Mentor

-Students will see a more humanized side of teachers when they bond through a professional friendship.
-As mentioned, professors are artists, intellectuals, music fans, and a mentor to help pave the way to success.
-Often, a person who is a professor also has a part of them that wants to help others.
+Students will see a more accessible side of their faculty when they bond through a professional friendship.
+Often, the faculty are driven by a desire to help their students beyond the classroom.
 These kinds of creative and altruistic traits make for interesting conversation, can introduce you to a new interest, and give you an idea of how lives can be varied and successful.
 You don’t need to get involved in their personal lives to learn more about your professors.
-Simple questions about their background, weekend plans, or opinions on matters can go a long way.
+Simple questions about their background, career path, or opinions on current trends or events can go a long way.

 They Might Help You More Willingly